-In the vertical axis (y axis) the amount of work planned for the sprint, in the estimation statistic you chose when configuring the gadget.
+In the vertical axis (y axis) the amount of work planned for the sprint in the estimation statistic you choose when configuring the gadget.
 The unit of measurement can be: Story points, story points estimate, original time estimate or issue count.

 Remaining work: The green line represents the total amount of work left in the sprint, according to your team's estimates in either story points, story points estimate, original time estimate or issue count.
 Here you should check if it increases, which indicates scope creep i.e., growth in the scope of the sprint.

 Guideline, the blue line.
 This line is a guide for your team to approximate where they should be to finish the work on time, provided the work was done in a linear progress.
 The ideal amount of work left or ideal burn rate.